NICUP14/MiniLang/QUICKSTART.md

 end
 ```

-> [!IMPORTANT]
-> Pointers are often used for tasks involving dynamic memory allocation and low-level operations, while references are commonly used for more straightforward and safer variable access, especially for passing variables to functions.
+Pointers are often used for tasks involving dynamic memory allocation and low-level operations, while references are commonly used for more straightforward and safer variable access, especially for passing variables to functions.

 ## Literals